Notice Requirements / Service / Landlord’s Notice of Objection / Frequently Asked Questions

 -

-If the landlord objects to the 14 day notice within the 7 days, then the 14 day notice is null and void (which means that the tenancy is not terminated).
+If the landlord objects to the 14 day notice within the 7 days, then the 14 day notice is null and void (which means that the tenancy did not end).
 If the tenant still thinks the landlord has committed a substantial breach after receiving the objection, the tenant can apply to the Residential Tenancy Dispute Resolution Service or Alberta Court of Justice to terminate the tenancy.

 Frequently Asked Questions